yakupyildiz07/burgeryiyelimclone/README.md

-# 🛒 X-Clone
+# 🛒 BurgerYiyelim-Clone

-This project is a clone of the "X.com", website developed using React and JavaScript.
+This project is a clone of the "burgeryiyelim.com", website developed using React and JavaScript.
 The UI/UX design is created using Material UI.
-You can see everythink is the same original site.
-I don't develop just search and new post couse ı don't have an live api.

-**To View the Live Project:** [Click Here](https://yakupyildiz07.github.io/x-clone/)
+**To View the Live Project:** [Click Here](https://yakupyildiz07.github.io/burgeryiyelimclone/)

 ## 🚀 Technologies Used